How to Find the Best Philadelphia Bicycle Accident Lawyer

 Proving a breached duty of care and causation is still not enough to win a personal injury claim.
 The plaintiff must also establish that he sustained actual damages.

 Pennsylvania law creates three types of personal injury damages: economic, general, and punitive.
+In the case of bicycle accidents, car insurance can play a crucial role in covering medical expenses for the victims.

 Economic Damages